-The Family Law Courts have a process for establishing and enforcing parenting orders.
+The Family Court and Federal Circuit Court of Australia have processes for establishing and enforcing parenting orders.
 However, enforcement of those orders is discretionary and the discretion will be exercised with the best interests of the child as a starting point.

 If a party breaches a parenting order, the other party can file a contravention application in the Court.
 The Court can then make orders, including for:

 Both parents are primarily responsible for maintaining their children.